 Autoscale with Prometheus

-The HDX Autoscaler is managed by the Hydrolix operator and supports both target-based scaling and range-based scaling.
+The HDX Autoscaler is managed by the Hydrolix operator and supports two types of scaling:

 The HDX Autoscaler supports both target mode, by default, and range mode when metric_min and metric_max are set.